akshita0819/SmartSaathi/README.md

 When the SOS button is activated:

-- Emergency alert is triggered
+- Emergency alert mode starts
 - Primary guardian contact is called
 - User location is detected using GPS
 - Emergency status is displayed on screen